phydrus/pyet_joss/paper.md

 # Summary

-The evaporation (ET) of water from land surfaces to the atmosphere is a major component of the water cycle and accurate estimates of the flux are essential to the water and agricultural sector.
-As direct measurement of ET is difficult, the evaporation flux is commonly estimated from standard meteorological data using empirical formulas.
-There is a wide variety of such formulas, ranging from complex physically based methods (e.g. Penamn-Monteith),to less weather-data demanding methods (e.g. Oudin, Hamon, ...).
-Most of the formulas tend to estimate the potential evaporation (PET), which is the maximum amount of water that will be evaporated if enough water were available.
-Water resources experts many times rely on these formulas to get a first impression of the field water balance, preferably using a simple and fast procedure with multiple options of data input.
-Consistently implementing these methods is difficult due to the significant diversity in the level of input data, process representation, assumptions and data requirements.
-Therefore, the goal of `PyEt` is to provide a Python package that includes a wide range of methods for the estimation of PET, is fully documented and easy to use.
-The structure of the package allows easy coupling to hydrological models and usage in complex sensitivity analysis.
-Currently, `PyEt` includes eighteen different methods to estimate daily PET and various methods to estimate surface and aerodynamic resistance and other missing meteorological data(see Table below).
+The evaporation of water from land surfaces to the atmosphere is a major component of the water cycle.
+Accurate estimates of the flux are essential to the water and agricultural sectors.
+As direct measurement of evaporation is difficult, the  vaporation flux is commonly estimated from more easily obtained meteorological data using empirical formulas.
+There is a wide variety of such formulas, ranging from complex physically based methods (e.g., Penman-Monteith), to simpler temperatue-based methods (e.g., Oudin, Hamon).
+Most of the formulas tend to estimate the potential evaporation (PE), which is the maximum amount of water that can be evaporated if enough water were available.
+Water resources experts rely on these formulas to get a first impression of the hydrological wtaer balance.
+Due to the diversity in the level of input data, process representation and assumptions, implementing these methods can be challenging and prone to errors.
+The goal of `pyet` is to provide a Python package that includes a wide range of methods for the estimation of PE, is fully documented and easy to use.
+Currently, `pyet` includes eighteen different methods to estimate daily PE and various methods to estimate surface and aerodynamic resistance and other missing meteorological data.

 # Statement of Need

 In the Python community, there already exist many tools to compute potential evaporation.
-For example, `PyETo` package includes the FAO-56 Penamn-Monteith, the Hargreaves and the Thornthwaite method (https://github.com/woodcrafty/PyETo), the `evaporation` package the FAO-56 Penamn-Monteith method (https://github.com/openmeteo/evaporation) and `RefET` the ASCE-EWRI Penamn-Monteith method (https://github.com/WSWUP/RefET).
+For example, `PyETo` package includes the FAO-56 Penamn-Monteith, the Hargreaves and the Thornthwaite method
+(https://github.com/woodcrafty/PyETo), the `evaporation` package the FAO-56 Penamn-Monteith method (https://github.com/openmeteo/evaporation) and `RefET` the ASCE-EWRI Penamn-Monteith method (https://github.com/WSWUP/RefET).
 All these packages, however, lack in consideration of alternative PET